 What is Guardianship?

-Under Chapter 747 in the Florida Statutes, guardianship is the judicial proceeding where a circuit court can appoint a guardian, who can then make legal decisions for an incapacitated person – also called a ward.
+Unfortunately, there are times when a loved one may be unable to care for themselves or their property.
+Under Chapter 744 of the Florida Statutes, guardianship is the judicial proceeding where a circuit court can appoint a guardian who can then make legal decisions for an incapacitated person.

-- Create a detailed plan for the ward’s care every year
+- Create a detailed plan for the ward’s care every year; and

 Are there Alternatives to Guardianship?